What is a wellness examination?

 - The lungs - listening for evidence of increased or decreased breath sounds.

-Your veterinarian will palpate:
+Your veterinarian will feel for:

 - The lymph nodes in the region of the head, neck, and hind legs - looking for swelling or pain.